Shocking Car Accident Statistics in Lucas CountyJul 01, 2019 Car Accidents

 - Speak to a Lucas County car accident attorney: Rather than speaking to insurance companies, reach out to an attorney who can help you determine liability and file a claim.

 Injured in a Lucas County Car Accident?
 Call KNR

-If you’ve suffered from an injury in a Lucas County car crash, it is in your best interest to consult the highly skilled Lucas County car accident lawyers at KNR right away.
+If you’ve suffered from an injury in a Lucas County car crash, it is in your best interest to consult the highly skilled Lucas County and Toledo car accident lawyers at KNR right away.
 We may be able to help you recover compensation for your medical bills, lost wages, pain and suffering, and other damages.

 Call 1-800-HURT-NOW today or complete our online form.
 We offer free initial consultations where we can advise you regarding your rights and legal options.